RadialDevGroup/ombudsman/ATTENDANCE.md

 Radial will follow the Family and Medical Leave Act (FMLA) of 1993.
 For more information about the FMLA, please use [this](https://www.dol.gov/WHD/fmla/index.htm)

+## Holiday Time

+Radial will be closed on the following days and employees are not expected to work.
+Required client billable hours will be determined based on the PTO policy described above.
+- Memorial Day
+- Independence Day
+- Labor Day
+- Thanksgiving Day & the Friday after Thanksgiving
+- Winter Holidays & New Years - dates will be the same as the Thompson School District's calendar